Lencerf/linux/Documentation/core-api/kho/fdt.rst

 Property ``fdt``
 ----------------

-Generally, A KHO user serialize its state into its own FDT and instructs KHO to preserve the underlying memory, such that after kexec, the new kernel can recover its state from the preserved FDT.
+Generally, a KHO user serialize its state into its own FDT and instructs KHO to preserve the underlying memory, such that after kexec, the new kernel can recover its state from the preserved FDT.